Becoming a qualified teacher – routes into teaching as a career.

 On the traditional University-based routes you can either study at undergraduate level where you achieve QTS at the same time as undertaking your degree.
 Or, if you already have a degree you can gain QTS via a postgraduate course of study - the Post Graduate Certificate in Education (PGCE).

 The Employment-based route offers a way to qualify as a teacher while you work in a maintained school.
-You need to already hold a degree to participate, further information is available on the routes to QTS page on the Teacher Training and Education in Wales (external link).
+You need to already hold a degree to participate.

-All routes are focused towards meeting the QTS Standards – a set of outcome statements that outline what ITE trainees must know, understand and be able to do at the end of an ITE course.
+All routes are focused towards meeting clearly defined standards.
+QTS Standards, an integral part of the professional standards for teaching and leadership – a set of descriptors that outline what ITE trainees must know, understand and be able to do at the end of an ITE course.

 No matter which route you are thinking of taking into teaching, minimum entry requirements apply.

-For all routes, from academic year 2014-15, you will need a GCSE Grade B or above (or equivalent) in English and mathematics.
+For all routes you will need a GCSE Grade B or above (or equivalent) in English and mathematics.

 If you are interested in training to teach Primary, you will also need to have a GCSE Grade C or above (or equivalent) in science.